edouard-lopez/blog-coding-mirror/source/_posts/2013-10-03-installing-and-using-tmux-on-linux-mint-ubuntu.markdown

 title: "Installing and using tmux on Linux Mint (Ubuntu)"
 date: 2013-10-03 17:45
 comments: true
+tags: [ tmux, shell, productivity, how-to ]
-categories: [tmux, shell, productivity, how-to]
+categories: [ tmux, shell, productivity, how-to ]
 ---
 ## What can it do for you?
 * You can <strong>detach a session and later attach it back</strong> to finish what you started (think remote/SSH here).